Bikeman868/Prius/README.md

 > stored procedure, but this is generally less maintainable than the
 > configuration based approach.
 Remember that Prius uses the Urchin rules
 > based configuration management system that can define environment specific rules.

+> Note that stored procedures can be configured to run on servers with specific roles.
+> Stored procedures that are not configured in this way will be executed against any
+> available server.

 ## Prius recipies